vmware-tanzu/community-edition/docs/site/content/docs/latest/_index.md

 ## Who should use Tanzu Community Edition

-- Aspiring  and experienced **cloud native practitioners** looking to build new cloud native skills
+- Aspiring  and experienced **cloud native practitioners** who want to learn and develop their cloud native skills
-- **Industry influencer/blogger** looking to maintain/enhance professional knowledge and expertise
+- **Industry influencers** or **bloggers** who want to maintain or enhance their professional knowledge and expertise
-- Skilled cloud native practitioners, especially **developers**, looking for a free K8s distro to use in their self-supported environment
+- Skilled cloud native practitioners, especially **developers**, who need a free Kubernetes distribution to use in their self-supported environment
 - Cloud native ecosystem participants, for example, **independent software vendors** looking to build their businesses around platform-adjacent opportunities